ubiquity/card-issuance/Research card issuing by PST.md

 They issue a few types of cards in USD & EUR.

 Per information from their support, according to the terms, cards can't be used to receive regular payments from third parties.
-At the same time, top-up from myself and in some cryptocurrencies is welcomed.
+At the same time, top-up from the user and in some cryptocurrencies is welcomed.

 > Instant deposit with a crypto.
 Same-day deposit with cash.